mariadb-operator/mariadb-operator/docs/releases/UPGRADE_v0.0.24.md

 > [!NOTE]
 > APIs are currently in `v1alpha1`, which implies that non backward compatible changes might happen.
 See [Kubernetes API versioning](https://kubernetes.io/docs/reference/using-api/#api-versioning) for more detail.

-This guide illustrates, step by step, how to migrate to `v0.0.24` from previous versions, as some breaking changes have been introduced.
+This guide illustrates, step by step, how to migrate to `v0.0.24` from previous versions.

+> [!NOTE]
+> Do not attempt to skip intermediate version upgrades.
+Upgrade progressively through each version.

+For example, if upgrading from `0.0.31` to `0.0.33`:
+An attempt to upgrade from `0.0.31` directly to `0.0.33` will result in will result in unpredictable behavior.
+An attempt to upgrade from `0.0.31` to `0.0.32` and then `0.0.33` will result in success.

+Some breaking changes have been introduced into this release.
 See:

 `MariaDB`
 - https://github.com/mariadb-operator/mariadb-operator/pull/248